NITCbase/nitcbase.github.io/docs/XfS Interface/Specification/dml.md

 ### SELECT Attrlist FROM TABLE WHERE
 #### Description
-This command creates a new target relation with the attributes specified in `Attrlist`, and inserts those records(only the values corresponding to the attributes specified in the `Attrlist`) from the source relation which satisfy the given condition.
+This command creates a new target relation with the attributes specified in `Attrlist`, and inserts those records (only the values corresponding to the attributes specified in the `Attrlist`) from the source relation which satisfy the given condition.

                                 OR

-Selects all records satisfying the condition on the attribute of the relation, given after WHERE, with only those attributes contained in Attrlist.
+Selects all records satisfying the condition (`OP`) on the attribute of the relation, given after `WHERE`, with only those attributes contained in `Attrlist`.
 The selection is inserted into the newly created target relation.
 #### Syntax
 ```bash
 SELECT Attribute1, Attribute2, ...
 FROM source_relation INTO target_relation WHERE attrname OP value